Anguscgm/BUSseq_gpu/README.md

 ### Example
 The code can be run on a gpu with the following lines.
+After compiling for once, the executable file can be run with different arguments without compiling again.
 ```
 # Compile the CUDA code
 nvcc ./BUSseq_gpu.cu -o ./BUSseq_gpu --compiler-options -Wall